damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 * [ ] People Ops: Give team member access to the GitLab availability calendar.
 * [ ] People Ops: Invite to team meeting.
 * [ ] People Ops: reach out to the new team member to identify and order any necessary supplies/equipment.

+*For developers only*

+* [ ] Development Lead: Assign developer buddy and explain to buddy what that means:
+"During their first month, you will help them get oriented and pick the first few issues to work on, do a preliminary review of their merge requests, and give quick feedback on their performance.
+It also means that if they have questions they can come to you, but when appropriate try to direct them to the right parts of the handbook, or encourage them to ask their questions of the wider group on Slack, etc."

+*For non-developers*

-* [ ] People Ops: Assign buddy and explain to buddy what that means: "What it means is that if she/he has questions she/he can come to you.
-But your main job as a buddy will be to direct her/him to the right parts of the handbook, and/or encourage her/him to ask her/his questions of the wider group on Slack, etc."
+* [ ] People Ops: Assign buddy and explain to buddy what that means:
+"It means that if they have questions they can come to you, but when appropriate try to direct them to the right parts of the handbook, or encourage them to ask their questions of the wider group on Slack, etc."

 *For GitLab Inc employees only*